 Key holders: regulator, third party escrow agent, company.

-Internet companies where browsing logs may need to be opened for the national security or crime detection purposes.
+Internet companies where browsing logs and encrypted messages may need to be opened for the national security or crime detection purposes

-Key holders: FBI, privacy group, law firm instructed to only release a fragment when a warrant is received, company compliance manager.
+Key holders: MI5/FBI/national police force, privacy group, law firm instructed to only release a fragment when a warrant is received, company compliance manager.

 Virtual data rooms for merger and acquisition transactions